306bobby-android/packages_apps_PixelParts/README.md

 ## About the app

+This is a fork of the Evolution-X package PixelParts.
+It has been modified to work with Pixel 4a5G/5/5a devices.
+This is not *yet* feature parity with EvoX

 PixelParts began as a simple High Brightness Mode (HBM) tool.
 Since then, it has evolved to include a detailed battery information panel, a display saturation level adjuster, charging limiter and more.
 The app now offers a wide range of features, transitioning from its original function as an HBM tool to a hub for device tweaks and stats on customs, with a lot more planned going forward.

 ## Current features